Skip to main content

 What are the key goals?

-Data altruism is about individuals and companies giving their consent or permission to make available data that they generate – voluntarily and without reward – to be used in the public interest.
+Data altruism is about individuals and companies giving their consent or permission to make available data that they generate – voluntarily and without reward – to be used for objectives of general interest.
 Such data has enormous potential to advance research and develop better products and services, including in the fields of health, environment and mobility.

 Research indicates that while in principle there is a willingness to engage in data altruism, in practice this is hampered by a lack of data-sharing tools.
 As such, the goal of the Data Governance Act is to create trusted tools that will allow data to be shared in an easy way for the benefit of society.
 It will create the right conditions to assure individuals and companies that when they share their data, it will be handled by trusted organisations based on EU values and principles.
 This will allow the creation of pools of data of a sufficient size to allow data analytics and machine learning, including across borders.